Posted: 29th August 2023

 1. DISCO User Agreement

-(a) These terms and conditions form an agreement (“Agreement”) between S Wave International Corp and subsidiaries d/b/a DISCO (“we” or “us”) and you in relation to your use of the DISCO online content, storage and sharing service and associated DISCO websites, software, applications, services and documentation (together the “Services”).
+(a) These terms and conditions form an agreement (“Agreement”) between S Wave International Corp and subsidiaries d/b/a DISCO (“we” or “us”) and you in relation to your use of the DISCO online content, storage, music separation and sharing service and associated DISCO websites, software, applications, services and documentation (together the “Services”).